csmberkeley/autoschedule/README.md

 ### Room scheduling

-The first task for scheduling rooms is to acquire rooms.
-Book all the available slots, then update the `rooms.yml` file with the room availibility.

-We'll also need to collect fresh preferences: create a Google Form with multiple-choice checkboxes where each row represents the day and each column represents a possible start time.
+The first task is to collect mentor availability: create a Google Form with multiple-choice checkboxes where each row represents the day and each column represents a possible start time.
 Download the data into a file named `preferences.csv`.